FeruzaShokirjonovna/muller-dentistry/README.md

 ## Future Features

 While the current version is fully functional, there are some ideas for future development:
-- Add information about price
+- Add information about price.
+- Create a "Contact as today" button on a Home page.

 ## Testing